Aask42/TwitchCounter/README.md

 For instructions on deploying this application to an AWS free tier server with a custom domain, see the [AWS Setup Guide](aws-setup.md).

+For help with setting up GitHub secrets and environment variables for automated deployment, see the [GitHub Secrets Guide](github-secrets-guide.md).

 ## License

 MIT